 As on any social platform, some practices have proven that they promote an increase in the number of users.
 If you want to maximize your chances of going viral, here are some top tips to follow:

-The most important thing to do when creating your Artist Tiktok account is to choose a theme around which you will center your content.
+The most important thing to do when creating your Artist Tiktok account is to choose a theme around which you will center your content that is related to your music career.
 Alvin Chris, a rapper who came through Groover, decided to do ten-second freestyles for several weeks.
 One of his freestyles, “Coucou c’est encore moi” worked really well, and has been covered over 6,000 times.
 Choosing a type of content will allow the algorithm to better identify you in order to attach you to a certain category of content on the platform, and to connect you with people who appreciate this type of content.
+Unlike Instagram or Youtube where promoting music is relatively straightforward, artists need to get creative on TikTok to stand-out.
+How do independent musicians reach out to new fans?
+They must grab their attention from the start.

 The internet has become so vast, the artist must have the upper hand in the content promotion process.